-Any archetype definition is an instance of a C\COMPLEX\OBJECT, which expresses constraints on a class in the underlying Reference Model (Part 1 of this standard), recorded in the attribute rm\type\name.
-A C\COMPLEX\OBJECT consists of attributes of type C\ATTRIBUTE, which are constraints on the attributes (i.e. any property, including relationships) of that Reference Model class.
-Accordingly, each C\ATTRIBUTE records the name of the constrained attribute (in rm\attribute\name), the existence and cardinality expressed by the constraint (depending on whether the attribute it constraints is a multiple or single relationship), and the constraint on the object to which this C\ATTRIBUTE refers via its children attribute (according to its reference model) in the form of further C\OBJECTs.
+Any archetype definition is an instance of a C\COMPLEX\OBJECT, which expresses constraints on a class in the underlying Reference Model (see ISO 13606-1), recorded in the attribute rm\type\name.
+A C\COMPLEX\OBJECT consists of attributes of the type C\ATTRIBUTE, which are constraints on the attributes (i.e. any property including relationships) of that Reference Model class.
+Accordingly, each C\ATTRIBUTE records the name of the constrained attribute (in rm\attribute\name), the existence and cardinality expressed by the constraint (depending on whether the attribute it constrains is a multiple or single relationship), and the constraint on the object to which this C\ATTRIBUTE refers via its children attribute (according to its reference model) in the form of further C\OBJECTs.

-The key subtypes of C\OBJECT, are:
+The key subtypes of C\OBJECT are

-- C\COMPLEX\OBJECT;
+- C\COMPLEX\OBJECT

-- C\PRIMITIVE\OBJECT;
+- C\PRIMITIVE\OBJECT

-- ARCHETYPE\SLOT.
+- ARCHETYPE\SLOT

-ARCHETYPE\INTERNAL\REF and CONSTRAINT\REF are used to express, respectively, a 'slot' where further archetypes may be used to continue describing constraints; a reference to a part of the current archetype that expresses exactly the same constraints needed at another point; and a reference to a constraint on a constraint defined in the archetype ontology, which in turn points to an external knowledge resource, such as a terminology.
+ARCHETYPE\INTERNAL\REF and CONSTRAINT REF are used to express, respectively, a "slot" where further archetypes may be used to continue describing constraints; a reference to a part of the current archetype that expresses exactly the same constraints needed at another point; a reference to a constraint on a constraint defined in the archetype ontology, which in turn points to an external knowledge resource, such as a terminology.